 * Users want to edit data when they are disconnected, and reconcile it with the system of record when they reconnect.
 (Airline pilots, resource extraction, delivery, health-care, etc.)

 * Applications with complex data types (and simple data flows).
-If you're doing a turn-based word game with integrated messaging and a bunch of in-game analytics, sync can simplify things.
-Hope to have an example app for this use case soon.
+If you’re doing a turn-based word game with integrated messaging and a bunch of in-game analytics, sync can simplify things.
+We hope to have an example app for this use case soon.